-Step seven: Start ironing just the top edge (about 1/4″) to your canvas tote.
-I removed one pin at a time, gathered the fabric with a couple of puckers and ironed down.
+Start ironing just the top edge (about 1/4″) to your canvas tote.
+I removed one pin at a time, gathered the fabric with a couple of puckers, and ironed it down.
 It doesn’t have to be perfect.
 You are simply trying to create a ruffled look with the lace.

-Step eight: Start with the bottom ruffle and work your way up repeating steps six and seven until you have all of your ruffled pieces attached.
+Start with the bottom ruffle and work your way up repeating the above steps until you have all of your ruffled pieces attached.